 Landisville is a very small town located in the state of Pennsylvania.
-With a population of 1,943 people and just one neighborhood, Landisville is the 616th largest community in Pennsylvania.
+With a population of 2,196 people and two constituent neighborhoods, Landisville is the 611th largest community in Pennsylvania.

 Landisville real estate is some of the most expensive in Pennsylvania, although Landisville house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Landisville telecommute to their jobs.
-Overall, about 7.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.11% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Landisville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Landisville’s overall crime rate is lower than average for the country.